FrazAli/golang-quick-reference/go.md

 ## Channels

-- Channels are the preferred way to communicate between goroutines.
+- Channels are the preferred way to communicate/synchronize between goroutines.
-- Like maps, channels are created with `make` keyword.
+- Channels can be created with `make` keyword.
 - By default channels are bidirectional (`chan` keyword), but can be declared as unidirectional e.g. A send only unidirectional channel: `chan <- int`

 ```go